 The hood is sizeable and could benefit from making it adjustable.
 The cuffs on the sleeves need to be beefed up, as they tend to curl and lose shape.
 Finally, there have been a few loose threads here and there that have needed trimming.

 All in all, though, this jacket has prompted me to ditch the initial Liftaloft Insulator Jacket that had become my go-to coat.
-Even with the first version’s warmth and breathability, I now always return to the new Liftaloft Hooded Stretch Insulator Jacket for its more comfortable fit.
+Even with the first version’s warmth and breathability, I now always return to the updated Liftaloft Hooded Stretch Insulator Jacket for its more comfortable fit.

 Have you tried the Helly Hansen Liftaloft Hooded Stretch Insulator Jacket?
 Or, would you try it?
 Please share your thoughts in the comments below.

 Helly Hansen provided the Liftaloft Hooded Stretch Insulator Jacket for testing.
 As always, the views and opinions expressed in this article are entirely the author’s own.
+This article was first published on November 5, 2020, and most recently updated on December 23, 2021.